Electric vans: the new way to travel

 Retrofitting vans

-It must be carried out by accredited professionals who are licensed to carry out the transformation process in accordance with strict regulatory requirements.
+It must be carried out by approved professionals who have obtained a licence to carry out the transformation process in accordance with the strict requirements of the regulations.

-The aim will be to dismantle the original mechanics of the car in question and replace the original powertrain with an electric motor and batteries.
-The aim is to "save" an old vehicle by giving it a new engine, or to continue driving your favorite vehicle without emitting any emissions.
+The aim will be to dismantle the original powertrain of the car in question and replace it with an electric motor and batteries.
+The aim is to 'save' an old car by giving it a new engine, or to continue to drive your favourite vehicle without emitting any emissions.

 Fitting out your electric van

-Now that we've explored the different aspects and features of electric vans for travel, we can move on to the most exciting part of van life: the inner transformation!
+Now that we've explored the different aspects and features of electric vans for travelling, we can move on to the most exciting part of van life: the inner transformation!

-What we call van refitting is simply taking ordinary vans and transforming them into a type of vehicle suited to the needs of van life.
-It's an extremely customizable and personalized process - there are no specific rules, the only limits are the laws of certain countries and your own creativity!
+What we call fitting out your van simply involves taking ordinary vans and transforming them into a type of vehicle suited to the needs of van life.
+It's a highly customisable and personalised process, there are no specific rules, the only limits are the laws of certain countries and your own creativity!
 In general, vanlifers base their transformation on their specific needs in terms of comfort and travel objectives.
-For example, if you only plan to use the van for a few weeks during the vacations, you won't worry too much about having all the comforts (like running water or a freezer), but will base your transformation rather on a flexible, basic style.
+For example, if you only plan to use the van for a few weeks during your holidays, you won't worry too much about having all the comforts (like running water or a freezer), but you'll base your transformation more on a flexible and basic style.

-On the other hand, if you're going to live in the van for long periods (or use it as a residence), you want to be sure to have as many comforts as possible.
+On the other hand, if you want to live in the van for long periods (or use it as a residence), you want to make sure you have as many comforts as possible.
 Some people have even installed a functional toilet and shower in their van!
 So it's really up to you and your needs to decide on the style of your converted van.

 What are the advantages and disadvantages of converting an electric van?

 Especially as the batteries and converters available on the market are quite expensive.
-With the right installation, additional electrical systems, appropriate sockets and special converters (if required), it's possible to use the van's battery both to move the vehicle itself and to power lights, heating and any appliances you decide to have on board.
+With the right installation, additional electrical systems, appropriate plugs and special converters (if required), it is possible to use the van's battery both to move the vehicle itself and to power lights, heating and any appliances you decide to have on board.

-What's more, as we've already mentioned, this system can be linked to solar panels installed on the van's roof, providing you with additional free, clean electricity for your adventures!
+What's more, as we've already mentioned, this system can be linked to solar panels installed on the van's roof, providing you with extra free, clean electricity for your adventures!

-Is it realistic to make a van go electric?
-As we've seen in this article, it's entirely possible, given the right conditions.
-This type of lifestyle would be best suited to slower travelers, due to the constraints of autonomy.
-If you're looking for a relaxed way to get around, and want to save on your road expenses, electric vans are certainly for you.
-If so, have a look at our electric vans catalog.
+Is it realistic to convert a van to electric power?
+As we saw in this article, it's entirely possible, if the conditions are right.
+This type of lifestyle would be better suited to slower travellers, because of the constraints of autonomy.
+If you're looking for a relaxed way to get around and want to save on your road costs, electric vans are certainly for you.
+In this case, you can consult our catalogue on electric vans. electric vans.

 Electric cars